 - For those who have retired abroad, annuities offer a way to convert an existing nest egg into a set stream of payments that can last for life.

 - For younger Americans living abroad, annuities are one way to save for retirement in the place of a traditional plan like a 401(k).

 Benefits of Annuities for US Expats

-Expats working overseas may not have access to the same traditional and job-based retirement plans as those living in the country.
-For them, an annuity can fill the role of a 401(k) or similar retirement savings vehicle.
+Expats who work overseas may have access to different retirement plans from those who live in the United States.
+For working expats, an annuity can fill the role of a 401(k) or similar retirement savings vehicle.

 Annuity Options Available to Expats

 The annuity options available to expats fall into two categories: deferred annuities and immediate annuities.